laszlokorte/elixir-recursion-livebook/README.md

 # Recursion Schemes

-This livebook is an introduction to the function programming concept of _recursion schemes_ via Elixir.
+This livebook is an introduction to the function programming concept of [_recursion schemes_](https://github.com/passy/awesome-recursion-schemes) via Elixir.

 You might enjoy it if you would like to understand the code snippet below.
 You will learn what are _catamorphisms_, _anamorphisms_ and _hylomorphism_.
 It will let you see the structural connection between fibonacci numbers, faculty, summing integers, merge sort, binary search.

+The livebook based on this [javascript based introduction](https://static.laszlokorte.de/recursion-schemes/).
+Due to pattern matching the Elixir code can be much more concise than the JavaScript code.

 ```elixir
 search_tree =